rjvrijn/nginx-certbot/README.md

 # Boilerplate for nginx with Let’s Encrypt on docker-compose

+> **Note from a cloner**: I cloned this repository to setup a NGINX reserve proxy for my own environment.
+At this moment I'll findtuning it for the combination of Gitlab, Sonarqube and Nexus.
+So the configuration files do contain a litle specific domain data.
+If you want to use the original please use the link below in this further unchained readme. *Hope it'll help you to setup your enviroment too!
+Sincerely, Rene van Rijn.*
+---

 > This repository is accompanied by a [step-by-step guide on how to set up nginx and Let’s Encrypt with Docker](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).